writethedocs/weps/WEP0000_wep-proposal.rst

 The WEP process begins with a new idea for Write the Docs.
 It is highly recommended that a single WEP contain a single key proposal or new idea.

-To help prepare the WEP draft, we encourage community members to discuss the idea publicly, for example in the Slack group, and gather initial community feedback before writing a full WEP.
-Public discussions on pre-proposals also help to make sure the idea is applicable to the entire community and not just to the author.
+If you have an idea for a WEP:

+ - Discuss the idea in a public forum such as the Write the Docs Slack.
+ - Gather initial community feedback to enhance your WEP.
+ - Make sure your idea applies to the entire community and not just yourself.

 A WEP can be co-authored by more than one community member, but we recommend keeping the number of co-authors small and choosing a representative who will submit the PR to the WEPs repository on behalf of the co-authors.